loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 ---
 title: "The electromagnetic spectrum"
 date: "2024-12-01"
-summary: "A brief overview of the EM spectrum"
+summary: "🤯 A brief overview of the EM spectrum"
-description: "A brief overview of the EM spectrum"
+description: "🤯 A brief overview of the EM spectrum"
 toc: true
 readTime: true
 autonumber: true